Groves scores 20, leads Oklahoma past No. 14 Florida, 74-67 - NewsBreak

 Tanner Groves scored 20 points to lead Oklahoma to a 74-67 victory over No. 14 Florida on Wednesday night.

+It was much larger than a typical crowd for a non-conference game, and it was energetic and engaged from the beginning — something that Moser has pushed for since he arrived.
+He was pleased to see his vision become real.

+“I think it was just for us, for our guys, for the fans, for the basketball fans here, for the Sooners,” Moser said.
+“To get the people in this arena — come on in.
+This thing could be electric.”

-Phlandrous Fleming Jr. scored 17 points and Colin Castleton added 14 points, 11 rebounds and four blocks for Florida (6-1).
+Phlandrous Fleming Jr. scored 17 points and Colin Castleton added 14 points, 11 rebounds and four blocks for Florida (6-1), which shot 42% and made just 4 of 24 3-pointers.
+The Gators finished with seven assists and 16 turnovers.

+“I think that OU was just better than us,” Florida coach Mike White said.
+“And I think they executed better.
+They were a little bit more sound defensively.
+They swarm to the ball.
+We had we had some careless turnovers.
+The crowd definitely was a factor, of course.
+Credit the environment here, but I’d like to give more credit to their staff and players.
+I thought they were good.”

 The Sooners led 9-0 before the Gators scored on a free throw nearly four minutes into the game.
 The Gators committed five turnovers before making a shot.